 "WALES.
 GOLF.
 MADRID.
 IN THAT ORDER"

-"We don't if he knew what was on that banner," Calderon said, despite the inescapable fact that it was entirely in English.
+"We don't know if he knew what was on that banner," Calderon said, despite the inescapable fact that it was entirely in English.

 Bale's agent, Jonathan Barnett, has been trying to find the player a Premier League move that would see him to the end of his career, and this may turn out to be his former club, Tottenham Hotspur, who sacked manager Mauricio Pochettino earlier this week, replacing him with Jose Mourinho.